Debra Paget: Europe

 In 1960, she appeared as Laura Ashley in the episode "Incident of the Garden of Eden" on CBS's Western series, Rawhide.
 That same year, she had played an author, Agnes St. John, the only surviving witness to a brutal stagecoach robbery in another CBS Western, Johnny Ringo, starring Don Durant in the title role.
 In 1962, she returned to Rawhide to play the part of Azuela in the episode "Hostage Child" along with James Coburn.

-Paget appeared in Cleopatra's Daughter (1960) shot in Italy, Why Must I Die?
+Paget appeared in Cleopatra's Daughter (1960) filmed in Italy, Why Must I Die?
 (1960) for American International Pictures, Most Dangerous Man Alive (1961), and Rome 1585 (1961) again in Italy.

-AIP
+American International Pictures (AIP)

-Her final two films were for Roger Corman at American International Pictures: Tales of Terror (1963) and The Haunted Palace (1963).
+Her final two films were for producer/director Roger Corman at American International Pictures: Tales of Terror (1963) and The Haunted Palace (1963).